JMellado87/BookBuddy/README.md

 - a user can register

 # Tasks
-- [] all users should see the list of all books
+- [x] all users should see the list of all books
-- [] all users should see the details of a single book
+- [x] all users should see the details of a single book
-- [] a logged in user can checkout an available book
+- [x] - a logged in user can checkout an available book
-- [] a logged in user should be able to see their checked out books
+- [x] a logged in user should be able to see their checked out books
-- [] a logged in user can return a checked out book
+- [x] a logged in user can return a checked out book
-- [] a guest user cannot checkout or return any books
+- [x] a guest user cannot checkout or return any books
 - [] a guest user cannot see the account page of any registered user
 - [] all users should be able to search for books by title (no need for axios)
-- [] in the search for books, display results of search out of total
+- [x] in the search for books, display results of search out of total
 - [] apply some css so that we can see which link in the nav bar is selected
 - [] display a welcome message to a logged in user when viewing homepage otherwise, normal welcome
 - [] all users can see an about us page